Joe Barry Carroll: 1977–78

 Carroll set school records with 105 blocks on the season and averaged 3.9 blocks per game as a sophomore.
 With senior Walter Jordan, he helped lead the team to a 16–11 record and a fourth-place finish in conference play.

 1978–79

 Head coach Fred Schaus stepped down in 1978 and was replaced by Lee Rose.
 Playing with a slowed down, controlled system compared to Schaus' fast-pace style, Carroll and senior point guard Jerry Sichting led Purdue to a first place Big Ten tie with an Earvin Johnson-led Michigan State.
-Not receiving the favor of the two teams to advance to the NCAA Tournament, Carroll led Purdue to the NIT Finals his junior year, losing to in-state rivals, Indiana.
+Not receiving the favor of the two teams to advance to the NCAA Tournament, Carroll led Purdue to the NIT Finals his junior year, losing to in-state rivals, Indiana; he scored 126 points in five tourney games and was named to the "All-NIT" team.
 He averaged 22.8 points a game on the season and was named First Team All-Big Ten and a Third Team All-America, while leading the Boilers to a 27–8 record.
 He grabbed a school record 352 rebounds on the season.